BOARD

 Board Vice President

 Anne became involved in COR Houston while working on a project to help restore HISD’s libraries and seeing the differences in resources among Houston schools.
 A former lawyer and a mother of three, she is active in a variety of Houston community organizations and is particularly interested in literacy, environmental conservation, and education.
+She is a founder of Friends of HISD Libraries and serves on the boards of the Houston Seminar and Yale Women Houston.

 Rhonda Holmes